walterhiggins/WMPJS/book-outline.md

     var playerName = 'walterh';
     var pexPlugin = server.pluginManager.getPlugin('PermissionsEx');
-    var pexUser = pex.getUser(playerName)
+    var pexUser = pexPlugin.getUser(playerName)
     if (! pexUser.inGroup('moderator') ) {
        pexUser.player.sendMessage("You can't do that!");
     }

 In the above example, we call the *server.pluginManager.getPlugin()* method to get a particular plugin object.
 Once we have the plugin object we can call any of its methods to work with the plugin.
+For any given plugin, you'll need to refer to that plugin's API reference to see what methods are available for that plugin.

 ## Appendix C: Events Reference
 The following tables list all of the *events* module's functions which can be used to register event listeners.
 Alongside each function, the equivalent Java Event type is shown.
 You should refer to the Bukkit API Reference documentation at http://jd.bukkit.org/rb/apidocs/ for details about each Java Event type.
 Event types fall into a number of categories each of which are listed below.